microsoft/azure-shortcuts-for-java/README.md

 ### Access to the underlying, wrapped Azure SDK objects

 * Many shortcut objects are wrappers of Azure SDK objects.
-Since the shortcuts might not expose all of the settings available on the underlying Azure SDK classes, for those shortcut objects, to get access to the underlying Azure SDK object, use the `.inner()` call.
+Since the shortcuts might not expose all of the settings available on the underlying Azure SDK classes, for those shortcut objects, to get access to the underlying Azure SDK object, use the `.inner()` function.

 * Some Azure SDK objects can also be used as input parameters in APIs where they make sense.
 For example, when a storage account is expected in some shortcut API, generally it can be provided as either:
   * the shortcut `StorageAccount` object,
   * the Azure SDK's `StorageAccount` object,
-  * the resource id string (ARM),
+  * or the resource id string.
-  * or the name (ASM).

 ## Examples